 1 – WALK UP THE LANGDALE PIKES

 A setting this dramatic needs to be conquered on foot.
 With steep drops on the southern faces of the Langdale Pikes, there are various routes that navigate the crags with varying degrees of difficulty.
-These two walking routes are some of our favourite hikes in the Lake District, and achievable for anyone with a decent level of fitness.
+These two walking routes are some of our favourite hikes in the Lake District, and are achievable for anyone with a decent level of fitness.

-LANGDALE PIKES WALK FROM NEW DUNGEON GHYLL
+1.1 // LANGDALE PIKES WALK FROM NEW DUNGEON GHYLL

 The most popular and best Langdale Pikes walking route is from New Dungeon Ghyll.
 The path rises steeply for an hour up to Stickle Tarn, a beautifully positioned lake sitting under the towering craggy face of Pavey Ark.
-The trail then winds its way around the steepest section of rock to arrive at the summit.

 The walk continues over the other four summits, which despite their rugged look from below, seem little more than tiny hillocks from the top.
 It is then another steep descent back to the New Dungeon Ghyll.